You must check that a job applicant is allowed to work for you in the UK before you employ them.

 You could face a civil penalty if you employ an illegal worker and have not carried out a correct right to work check.

 You must not discriminate against anyone because of where they’re from.
+Sign up for email updates about the right to work policy.

 Checking the applicant’s original documents